 This is further muddled by competing and sometimes misleading claims.
 It is also confusing to many whether a sommelier credential is right for them.
-There are other organizations to consider, such as the aforementioned WSET, the Institute of Masters of Wine, the Society of Wine Educators and specialized groups such as the French Wine Society, Italian Wine Central, Bordeaux Educator program, Sherry Educator program, Cicerone and others.
+There are other organizations to consider, such as WSET, the Institute of Masters of Wine, the Society of Wine Educators and specialized groups such as the Wine Scholar Guild, Bordeaux Educator program, Sherry Educator program, Cicerone and others.
 To demonstrate deep knowledge of wine globally I believe there are three international exams that are the most reputable and prestigious: Master of Wine (MW), Master Sommelier (MS) and Certified Wine Educator (CWE).

 All three are primarily self-study programs.
 Deciding which to pursue is the first challenge.
 If you are going to work in service, Master Sommelier is the clear choice.
 If you have not worked in service and do not plan on doing so, it will be nearly impossible to get beyond level 2, Certified Sommelier.
 If you want to teach, Certified Wine Educator offered by the Society of Wine Educators is perfect.
 If you work, or hope to work, in distribution or marketing Master of Wine might be the right fit.
 Another organization worth discussing further is WSET as they provide a formal study program, unlike the others, which as I said are mostly self-study.
 Most MW candidates use WSETs 4-level program as preparation for the MW exam.
 Passing the WSET Diploma is in and of itself an impressive feat.